Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version)

 Given all the above terms, where $\E{Z_{disk}}= 100 \mu s$, from \cite[Theorem 7.1]{PerformanceModeling13} our upper bound on throughput $X$ is:

 Equation (\ref{eqn:XFIFO100}) represents an {\em upper bound on throughput}, shown in red Figure~\ref{fig:FIFO-simu}(b).
 Recall that $0 < \E{S_{tail}} < 0.73$.
 In the above analysis, we assumed that $\E{S_{tail}} = 0$ because we wanted an upper bound on $X$.
-If instead, we had used any value of $\E{S_{tail}}$ in the range between $0$ and $0.73$, $X$ would only change by $<0.5\%$.
+If instead, we had used any value of $\E{S_{tail}}$ in the range $(0, 0.73)$, $X$ would only change by $<0.5\%$.

-What's interesting about (\ref{eqn:XFIFO100}) is that for both terms in the bound of $X$, increasing $p_{hit}$ increases the throughput.
+What's interesting about (\ref{eqn:XFIFO100}) is that both terms in the bound of $X$ increase with $p_{hit}$.
 This contrasts with the expressions of throughput for LRU, where increasing $p_{hit}$ decreased the second term in the bound of $X$.

 The above analysis assumed that $\E{Z_{disk}}= 100 \mu s$.
 We can likewise redo the analysis for the case where $\E{Z_{disk}} = 5 \mu s$, obtaining: